A Resume Format and a Resume Template Are Different

 Functional Resume Format

-Relevant skills or functions organize a functional resume.
+Relevant skills or functions are organized in a functional resume.
 These accomplishments are near the beginning of the resume, rather than with past jobs.
-The record of employment is listed but without responsibilities.
+The record of employment is listed, but without responsibilities.
 Hiring managers and recruiters dislike this resume format, as it’s easier to disguise a poor work record.
 This works well for problem careers, job hoppers, older workers, career transitioners, those with academic deficiencies, or those with limited experience.

 Combination Resume Format

 A combination resume mixes the above formats.
-Information is organized in relevant skills and functions, followed by job titles, companies, and a brief description of responsibilities.
-This powerful presentation initially shows relevant skills and accomplishments but is later supported by the vital employment section.
+Information is organized by relevant skills and functions, followed by job titles, companies, and brief descriptions of responsibilities.
+This powerful presentation initially shows relevant skills and accomplishments, but is later supported by the vital employment section.

 Curriculum Vitae (CV) Format

-There is also the Curriculum Vitae and an electronic scannable resume.
+There is also a Curriculum Vitae and an electronic scannable resume.
 Many job seekers confuse the difference between a curriculum vitae and a traditional resume.
-A curriculum vitae is preferred over a resume in certain parts of the world.
+A curriculum vitae is preferred over a résumé in certain parts of the world.

 Please include personal information, such as name, address, telephone number, cell phone, fax, and email address, at the top of your resume.

-This is not mandatory after the identifying contact information is the type of job or career you wish to secure.
-Still, the resume and cover letter should focus on the position and skills required, with or without it.
+This is not mandatory; after the identifying contact information, include the type of job or career you wish to secure.
+Still, the resume and cover letter should focus on the position and the required skills, whether or not they are included.
 Avoid clichés and meaningless sentences.
 For example, “challenging full-time position that will be rewarding and offer room for advancement.”

-The remainder of the document depends on the resume format chosen.
+The remainder of the document depends on the chosen resume format.
 List the most relevant education or experience in order.
 Again, professional judgment makes a difference.
 Various factors, such as background and experience, determine the choice.

-You can include other information (honors, affiliations, community work, languages) after the education and employment sections.
+After the education and employment sections, you can include other information (honors, affiliations, community work, languages).

 Prune unnecessary words and proofread your resume numerous times.
 Get someone else to proofread it —you don’t want any typos.